Camera Lenses

 What are Different Focal Lengths?

-Simply put, a longer focal length shows a smaller angle of view and larger magnification and a shorter focal length offers a broader angle of view and decreased magnification.
+Simply put, a longer focal length shows a smaller angle of view and larger magnification, while a shorter focal length offers a broader angle of view and decreased magnification.

 short vs long focal length